 - You will use your vacuum sealer for dozens of other things besides your sous vide machine.

-I know what you're thinking and it's true--you don't need a commercial sealer for this list.
+You're probably thinking that you don't need a commercial sealer for this list, and it's true.
 Any vacuum sealer will get the job done.
 But as we already said, a commercial sealer is worth the extra money if you can afford it.

 And if you're interested, check out this article on the best sous vide circulators.